georapbox/webStorage/README.md

 config(options)
 ```

 Set and persist webStorage options.
-This must be called before any other calls to webStorage are made. the following options can be set:
+This must be called before any other calls to webStorage are made.
+The following options can be set:

 ##### driver
 > The preferred driver to use.
 Use one between ```localStorage``` and ```sessionStorage```.<br>